 For the desktop version, unplug the USB power cable and remove the 4 screws in the corners attaching the module to the case, and unplug the internal XH power cable.
 For the Eurorack version, remove the module from the rack and unplug the Eurorack power cable.
 Set the jumper connector on the back of the module to the UPDATE position, connecting the middle and upper pin of the pin header.
 Plug a Micro-USB cable from your computer into the socket on the back of the module.
+Newer hardware versions have an UPDATE button instead, hold the button while plugging in the cable.
 The device will appear as a USB drive on either MacOS, Linux or Windows.
+Put the jumper back, or let go of the button.
 Copy the provided update file (suffix .UF2) onto this drive, which should only take 1-2 seconds.
 The device will reboot and the drive will temporarily disappear.
 You will NOT see the file appear in the drive after copying.
-Unplug the USB cable, put the jumper connector back into the NORMAL position, place the module back into its case or rack and enjoy the new functionality (and possibly fixed bugs)!

-In order to identify the installed firmware version, observe the MODP LED during the startup light show (with the jumper back in NORMAL position): In version v2.1, it changes colours during this procedure.
-In version v2.2, it shows a cyan colour throughout.
+Unplug the USB cable (put the jumper connector back into the NORMAL position), place the module back into its case or rack and enjoy the new functionality (and possibly fixed bugs)!
+In order to identify the installed firmware version, observe the MODP LED during the startup light show: For version v2.3, it displays a lime vellow colour throughout.